OData/v3ProtocolDocument/OData.markdown

 ------

 The OData Protocol is an application-level protocol for interacting with data via RESTful web services.
-The protocol supports the description of data models and editing and querying of data according to those models.
+The protocol supports the description of data models and defines data edit/query patterns according to those models.
 It provides facilities for:

 - Metadata: A machine-readable description of the data model exposed by a particular data provider.
 - Data: Sets of data entities and the relationships between them.